logo

 Second pictorials: fourpence

 The fourpence was issued on 1 May 1935, printed by De La Rue.
-The sheets contained 80 stamps in 8 rows of 10.
+The issued sheets contained 80 stamps in 8 rows of 10.

 Plate 4-2B